Ladies Tailor

 Ladies Tailor is a 1986 Indian Telugu-language comedy film, produced by K. Sarada Devi under the Sri Sravanthi Movies banner, presented by Sravanthi Ravi Kishore and written and directed by Vamsy.
 It stars Rajendra Prasad and Archana, with music composed by Ilaiyaraaja.

 The film was dubbed into Tamil under the same name.
-The movie was remade in Marathi as Kuthe Kuthe Shodhu Me Tila (1989), starring Laxmikant Berde and Varsha Usgaonkar and in Hindi in 2006 with the same name as original, starring Rajpal Yadav and Kim Sharma.
+The movie was remade in Marathi as Kuthe Kuthe Shodu Mi Tila (1990) and in Hindi in 2006 with the same name as the original.